NASA-AMMOS/slim-cli/TESTING.md

 5. **Document test purpose** with clear docstrings
 6. **Run full test suite** before submitting PR by running `uv run pytest` (or `pytest` if using traditional setup)

+## Testing New Extensions

+For specific guidance on testing new best practices and commands you're adding to SLIM CLI, see the [Testing Your Extensions](CONTRIBUTING.md#testing-your-extensions) section in CONTRIBUTING.md.

 For detailed contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).